tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 **Author**: TW \
 **Date**: 13/11/2020 \
 **Modification date**: 13/11/2020 \
 **Purpose**: The player needs a challenge in the game.
 One part is battling enemies so they need to be able to identify and attack the player.
-In this case this is a more powerful enemy. \
+In this case, this is a more powerful enemy. \
 **Overview**: The player will come in range of the enemy where it will begin to follow and attack the player through melee.
 Either the player will die or the move out of attack range.
 Then the boss will stop following. \
-**Cross reference**: US_13  \
+**Cross-reference**: US_13  \
 **Actors**: Player, boss \

 **Precondition**: